 Nowadays it is a rare thing indeed to find a voice that has character and is unmistakeable as the artist- Lorna is such a rarity.
 Her records have been described as ‘songs of beauty, distinction and subtlety shot through with fragility and delicacy’ Musician Magazine

 But it’s the bluesy grit and determination in her songs that have attracted some truly legendary artists to work with her like Loudon Wainwright III, Janis Ian, Martin Stephenson, James Grant, BertJansch, John Martyn, Jimmy Somerville , Eric Bibb and Eleanor McEvoy to name but a few .

 She is no slouch when it comes to touring either….
 She has toured Europe, US and the UK extensively, often with a full band and more recently acoustically stripped back (arguably the best way to hear and enjoy her performance) with simply guitar and voice.
 She is about to embark on some dates with a more residential feel, as ‘Lorna PLUS’ during which she will highlight some new material and some old favourites with guest appearances.

 Lorna has also gained invaluable stage experience working as a Musical Director as well as appearing as an actor/musician and Vocal Coach in various productions including, Wildcat’s ‘The Complete History of Rock and Roll’, ‘Sunshine on Leith’ and ‘Sweeney Todd'.
 She toured extensively throughout Europe with the msuical 'Magical Rhythms of Ireland '.

 She was also Vocal Coach on National Theatre of Scotland’s acclaimed production of ‘Glasgow Girls’ .

-She is currently the Vocal Coach at the City of Edinburgh Music School which has produced several finalists in recent series of ‘The Voice’
+When she was the Vocal Coach at the City of Edinburgh Music School she helped produce several finalists in recent series of ‘The Voice’